-Four short plays by Tennessee Williams performed with live music in a St. Louis mansion.
-Photos below by Ride Hamilton.
+Plays about death and longing, written by Tennessee Williams and performed with live music in a St. Louis mansion.

-三個高女人 Edward Albee’s Pulitzer Prize-winning meditation on aging and identity at the Hong Kong Repertory Theater.
+三個高女人 Edward Albee’s meditation on aging and identity at the Hong Kong Repertory Theater.
 Performed in Cantonese.

 Uzbekistan is in Central Asia, north of Afghanistan.
-The Uzbeks are the descendents of Chinggis Khan who converted to Islam in the 1300’s.
-In the deserts of this country the Mongolian shaman was absorbed into the role of the dervish, and the shaman’s ecstatic flight transformed to a whirling dance: the way of the Sufi.
+The Uzbeks are the descendants of Chinggis Khan who converted to Islam in the 1300’s.
+In the deserts of this country, the Mongolian shaman was absorbed into the role of the dervish, and the shaman’s ecstatic flight transformed to a whirling dance: the way of the Sufi.